generate_image_to_video

 From the tool's definition Generate a video from an image using Kling AI

-PolicyLayer is an MCP gateway — it sits between your AI agents and MCP Kling, and nothing reaches the server without passing your rules.
-This is the rule we recommend for generate_image_to_video:
+PolicyLayer is an MCP gateway: it sits between your AI agents and MCP Kling, and checks every tool call against a rule you set before the call runs.
+Nothing changes on the server itself.
+For generate_image_to_video, this is the rule to start with:

 Generate a video from an image using Kling AI.
 It is categorised as a Execute tool in the MCP Kling MCP Server, which means it can trigger actions or run processes.
 Use rate limits and argument validation.